codetipster/local4809/README.md

 #### API Gateway
 Acts as the single entry point for all clients (Web, Mobile).
 Routes requests to the appropriate microservice.
-Can handle cross-cutting concerns like authentication, logging, and SSL termination.
+Can handle cross-cutting concerns like authentication, logging, and micrservice interaction.

 #### User Authentication and Authorization
 OAuth2 and JWT: For secure authentication and authorization across services.